 The incidence of violent crime, including muggings, armed robbery, home invasions, kidnapping (especially express kidnappings), and sexual assault, is significant, particularly in Rio de Janeiro, Sao Paulo, Recife, Salvador and other large cities.
 Carjacking is also common, particularly in major cities.

-You should be vigilant, particularly in major cities.
-You are advised to avoid wearing jewellery and expensive watches, or carrying valuable items such as laptop computers.
-You are advised to dress down and carry minimal cash and credit cards, as victims are often targeted for perceived wealth or value of personal possessions.
+You are advised to avoid wearing jewellery and expensive watches, or carrying valuable items.
+Dress down and carry minimal cash and credit cards, as victims are often targeted for perceived wealth or value of personal possessions.

 Tourists have also been robbed and assaulted when using unregistered taxis.
 Use of a prepaid taxi ticket on arrival at the airport or taxis from registered taxi ranks may reduce the risk of robbery.
 As a guide, licensed taxis are generally required to have their photographic licence displayed.

-During peak tourist seasons, large, organised criminal gangs have reportedly robbed and assaulted beachgoers.
+Robbery and assault can also occur on Brazilian beaches.
 You should take a minimal number of personal belongings to the beach and leave passports, wallets and other valuables in a secure place.
 Isolated areas on the beach should be avoided, particularly in the early evening, when a high number of robberies occur.
 Sexual assaults have been reported in coastal tourist areas.

-Some armed groups in Sao Paulo have begun robbing patrons in restaurants, both in rich and poor neighbourhoods.
+Some armed groups in Sao Paulo have robbed patrons in restaurants, both in rich and poor neighbourhoods.

 If you are robbed or are a victim of an express kidnapping, you should cooperate and not resist as these situations can quickly turn violent.
 Victims have been seriously injured or killed when resisting perpetrators.

-Criminal activities related to drug trafficking and trafficking of illicit goods are common along Brazil’s western and northern border areas, including the states of Amazonas, Acre, Rondônia, Mato Grosso, Roraima, Pará and Amapa, as well as the tri-border area of Argentina, Brazil and Paraguay.
+Criminal activities related to drug trafficking and trafficking of illicit goods are common along Brazil’s western and northern border areas, including the states of Amazonas, Acre, Rondônia, Mato Grosso, Roraima, Pará and Amapa, as well as the tri-border area of Argentina, Brazil (Foz do Iguaçu city) and Paraguay.

 Travellers should avoid leaving food and drinks unattended in bars and places of entertainment as there have been incidents of drink spiking.